cloudposse/docs/content/local-dev-environments/tmate.md

 ---
 title: "Tmate"
-description: ""
+description: "Tmate is a way to share a console window or set of console windows.
+It’s basically a fork of `tmux` that makes sessions network enabled.
+It doesn’t matter where the participants are located - inbound firewall rules don’t interfere since it’s all outbound connections."
 ---
 # Peer Console Development (tmate)

-Tmate is a way to share a console window or set of console windows.
-It’s basically a fork of `tmux` that makes sessions network enabled.
-It doesn’t matter where the participants are located - inbound firewall rules don’t interfere since it’s all outbound connections.

 {{< img src="https://cloudposse.com/wp-content/uploads/sites/29/2018/01/tmate-linuxdescomplicado.gif" title="Screencast" >}}